evaera/RoVer/README.md

     "commandPrefix"     : String.
 Default "!".
 The prefix for commands.
     "shardLifeTime"     : Integer.
 Number of seconds each shard will run before closing.
     "mainLifeTime"      : Integer.
 Number of seconds the main process will run before closing.
 (Need a process manager if you want it to relaunch)
     "cookie"            : String.
 The .ROBLOSECURITY cookie of the bot account used to fetch premium information of a user.
-(Not required if you're not using the premium virtualgroup)
+(Not required if you're not using the premium virtualgroup, but whois will not report premium information correctly)
     "maxServerBindings" : Integer.
 Default unlimited.
 Maximum number of bindings allowed per server
 ```